Promoting employment in Africa through public-private co-operation

-Title: Employment for Sustainable Development in Africa (E4D/SOGA)
+Title: Employment and Skills for Development in Africa (E4D)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Cameroon, Ghana, Kenya, Mozambique, South Africa, Tanzania, Uganda
+Countries: Kenya, Uganda, Tanzania, Mozambique, South Africa, Ghana and Cameroon